Dharshan2004/Aurora/README.md

 Aurora is an AI ecosystem designed to empower young professionals throughout their career journey - from initial onboarding to leadership roles.
 Our mission aligns with SAP's motto: **"help the world run better and improve people's lives"** while showcasing Responsible AI and business scalability.

-The platform provides personalized guidance, skills growth planning, and transparent feedback to help young professionals navigate their career development within the SAP ecosystem and beyond.
+The platform provides personalized guidance, skills growth planning, and transparent feedback to help young professionals navigate their career development.

 ## 🏗️ **System Architecture**